c2corg/c2c_images/README.md

 Note that SVG files cannot be rotated.

-As for the upload endpoint, modern formats (if enabled) are generated asynchronously and my not be immediately available.
+As for the upload endpoint, modern formats (if enabled) are generated asynchronously and may not be immediately available.

 ## Cleaning